-New Labatt Family Network provides hope for understanding the biology of depression
+New Labatt Family Network for Research on the Biology of Depression provides hope for understanding the biology of depression

 Thanks to a $20-million gift from the Labatt family, the University of Toronto’s Department of Psychiatry is launching a groundbreaking network dedicated to understanding the biological causes of depression.